|

 U = [1+sqrt(2)]*Pi*a (more precise: boundary line)

-How to Calculate Arc Figures
+How to Calculate Arc-Sided Figures top

-figures and the areas of which you know.
-You must multiply, subtract, add
+You calculate arc-sided figures by searching basic figures, which form the figures and the areas of which you know.
+You must multiply, subtract, add them.

 This method will be explained by three figures.